-Dr. Uwe Christians created iC42 in 2001 and holds the position of Laboratory Director.
-Dr. Christians received his M.D. (with highest honors) and his Ph.D. in Experimental, Clinical Pharmacology and Toxicology from the Medizinische Hochschule Hannover in Hannover, Germany, where he is a board certified pharmacologist, toxicologistand clinical pharmacologist.
+Dr. Uwe Christians created iC42 in 2001 and holds he position of Laboratory Director.
+Dr. Christians received his M.D. (with highest honors) and his Ph.D. in Experimental, Clinical Pharmacology and Toxicology from the Medizinische Hochschule Hannover in Hannover, Germany, where he is a board certified pharmacologist, toxicologist and clinical pharmacologist.
 He is a Diplomat of the American Board of Clinical Pharmacology and a Master in Research Quality Assurance (British Association of Research Quality Assurance).
 Dr. Christians completed postdoctoral fellowships in Biopharmaceutical Sciences (Dr. L.Z.
 Benet) at the University of California, San Francisco, and in Cardiothoracic Surgery and Transplant Immunology (Dr. R.E.
 Morris) at the Stanford University Medical School.
 He joined the Department of Anesthesiology at the University of Colorado in Denver in 2001.

-Dr. Jeffrey Galinkin, Co-Director
+Dr. Jeffrey Galinkin, Medical Director

-Dr. Jeffrey Galinkin joined iC42 in 2007 and holds the position of Co-Director.
+Dr. Jeffrey Galinkin joined iC42 in 2007 and holds the position of Medical Director.
 Dr. Galinkin is a leader in pediatric research and he is dedicated to advancing pediatric pharmacology.
 His goals are to develop less invasive pediatric diagnostic tools.
 He has designed and conducted several clinical studies in all stages of clinical development and has served on multiple steering committees for multi-center trials and for multiple pharmaceutical company studies.
 Locally, Dr. Galinkin is one of the Chairs of the IRB for the University of Colorado.
 He also co-chairs the Scientific Advisory Committee for the University of Colorado’s Clinical Translational Science Institute (a NIH funded vehicle that provides infrastructure to clinical investigators throughout the University of Colorado).
 In addition, Dr. Galinkin is the Chair of the Pharmacy and Therapeutics Committee at The Children’s Hospital.

-Dedicated Service Team:
+Our Dedicated Service Team

 Dr. Jelena Klawitter

-Dr. Klawitter joined iC42 in 2003 and holds the position of Assistant Professor.
+Dr. Klawitter joined iC42 in 2003 and holds the position of Associate Professor.
 Dr. Klawitter is a chemist trained at the Universität Bremen where she also received a Ph.D. in analytical chemistry and biochemistry.
 She has extensively utilized a combination of proteomics and metabolomics strategies for the discovery of molecular mechanisms underlying drug toxicity, cancerogenicity, the anti-cancer effects of drugs and drug resistance, as well as for the discovery and development of biomarkers as clinical diagnostic tools for individualized and predictive medicine.
 Currently, one of Dr. Klawitter’s main research goals is to deconvolute the complex interactions of genetics, diseases, environmental effects and immunosuppressant drug treatment on the development of endothelial dysfunction and resulting organ failure.
 In addition, Dr. Klawitter is an expert in regulatory compliance and has received her Master of Research Quality Assurance (MRQA) by the British Association for Research Quality Assurance.
 She currently serves as our laboratory Quality Assurance Officer.

 Dr. Jost Klawitter